Chromatic Cyclotomic Extensions: Chromatic Applications

 the projection $(\sigma,\varphi)\mapsto \sigma$, whose kernel is $\aut(\cl{\Gamma}/\cl{\FF}_p)$. \end{defn}

 In \cite{DH}, Devinatz and Hopkins have lifted the canonical continuous action of the pro-finite group $\Morex_n$ on the $(p,u_1,\dots,u_{n-1})$-adic ring $\pi_0(E_n)$, to a continuous action on $E_n$ itself as an object of $\calg(\Sp_{K(n)})$, which allows taking continuous fixed points with respect to closed subgroups.
-This action was shown to exhibits $E_n$ as a pro-finite Galois extension of $\Sph_{K(n)}$ in \cite[Theorem 5.4.4]{RognesGal}.
-Furthermore, $E_n$ itself is algebraically closed (by \cite[Theorem 1.1]{BakerRichterGalois} for $p$ odd, and \cite[\S10]{AkhilGalois} for all $p$).
+This action was shown to exhibit $E_n$ as a pro-finite Galois extension of $\Sph_{K(n)}$ in \cite[Theorem 5.4.4]{RognesGal}.
+Furthermore, $E_n$ itself is algebraically closed (by \cite[Theorem 1.1]{BakerRichterGalois} for $p$ odd, and \cite[\S10.2 and Theorem 6.29]{AkhilGalois} for all $p$).
 Consequently, $\Morex_n$ classifies Galois extensions of $\Sph_{K(n)}$ via a version of the ``Galois correspondence'' that we recall (with some paraphrasing) from \cite{AkhilGalois}.
 For every finite group $G$ and a continuous group homomorphism $\rho\colon \Morex_n \to G$, we equip

 with the (continuous) \textbf{$\rho$-twisted action} of $\Morex_n$, which, in addition to the standard action on each factor, permutes the factors through $\rho$ and the left regular action of $G$ on itself.
+In particular, on homotopy groups, $g \in G$ acts by the formula

 In addition, the group $G$ acts on $C(G,E_n)$ by permuting the factors through the \emph{right} regular action of $G$ on itself, and the two actions clearly commute.
 Thus, $C(G,E_n)^{h\Morex_n}$ acquires a $G$-action.

-\begin{prop}[{``$K(n)$-local Galois Correspondence'', \cite[Theorem 10.9]{AkhilGalois}}] Let $G$ be a finite group.
+\begin{prop}[{``$K(n)$-local Galois Correspondence'', \cite[Theorem 10.9, Proposition 5.32]{AkhilGalois}}] Let $G$ be a finite group.
 Taking $\Morex_n \to G$ to $\Cnt(G,E_n)^{h\Morex_n}$, establishes a bijection

 In particular, for a surjective homomorphism with kernel $U\le \Morex_n$, the corresponding Galois extension is given by $E_n^{hU}$ (with the residual $G$-action). \end{prop}

 We deduce that the Morava module of a Galois extension $R$ can be described in terms of the $\rho$-twisted action.